thomasgtaylor/how.wtf/content/post/2023-03-13-grep-for-contents-after-pattern-match.md

 ---
-title: Grep for contents after pattern match
-date: 2023-03-14T01:00:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-03-14 01:00:00-04:00
 description: How to print everything following a grep pattern match
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Grep for contents after pattern match
 ---

 There may be a need to grep for a specific pattern but only capture / echo the contents _after_ the match.